maddie-maddela/R-Project/README.md

 As a side note, this dip can be observed in data for all males and females irrespective of race.
 The US lost around 675,000 lives to the flu pandemic [2].

 # 2. Average Life expectancy and gender
 Let’s look at how life expectancy varied for men and women over the years.
-For this analysis, I chose a box plot.
+For this analysis, I chose a box plot [4-5].
 Fig. 3 shows a box and whisker plot while also highlighting the median of each group of data.
 The median life expectancy of the male and female population was calculated to be 64.6 and 71.6 years respectively.
 Women live longer than men.
 What causes relatively earlier deaths in men - is it overall health and hygiene, eating habits, stress, smoking, drinking, risky behavior, etc.

 ![Figure3](https://github.com/maddies-codespace/R-Project/assets/141537679/32ff34f8-f8f2-4d10-a812-77a16baec8db)